vainzew/curutgelud/README.md

 - **generate_key**: Generates a promo key using the client token.
 - **generate_key_process**: Orchestrates the process of generating a key.
 - **main**: Main function to generate multiple keys concurrently.

-## License
-This project is licensed under the GPL-3.0 license.